Rajkummar Rao: Personal life

 Born into a Hindu family, Rao has stated that he also identifies with Sikhism, Christianity and Islam.
 Rao is a vegetarian.
 He changed his surname to Rao from Yadav in 2014 and also added an extra 'm' to his name.
 He said the reason for this was, "Rao or Yadav, I can use either of the surnames as both are family names.
 As far as the double 'm' in the first name is concerned, it's for my mother.
 She believes in numerology".
 He is formally trained in taekwondo.

 Rao began dating actress Patralekha in 2010.
 They married on 15 November 2021 in Chandigarh.
 The couple welcomed their first child, daughter, on their fourth wedding anniversary i.e., 15 November 2025.

 Public image

 Forbes India featured Rao in their 30 Under 30 list of 2014.
 People for the Ethical Treatment of Animals (PETA) listed him as India's Hottest Vegetarian Celebrity in 2017.
 The same year, he appeared on Forbes Indias Celebrity 100 list and GQ magazine's list of 50 Most Influential Young Indians.
 He has served as the brand ambassador for Actimaxx, Seventh Street and Food Safety and Standards Authority of India's eat right movement.

 Rao donated an undisclosed amount of money to the PM CARES Fund, the Maharashtra Chief Minister's Relief Fund and Zomato's Feeding India to help feed families in need because of the COVID-19 pandemic in India.

+In 2025, Rao featured in the music video for the musical duo Meet Bros' promotional single, "Modi Hai Toh Mumkin Hai", which was a ballad praising the Prime Minister of India, Narendra Modi.
+The song faced widespread backlash on social media and he was called "spineless" for participating in the song.
+In 2026, during the Delhi Jantar Mantar protests, Rao voiced his support for the protestors and their cause.
+In response to a comment referencing the infamous song, Rao hinted that he was pressurized into featuring in the song and that "one song does not define who he is, what he stands for or what his ideologies in life are."